 Abstract

-Practical Implications: The findings have significant implications for Nigeria and other emerging African markets considering the high volume of property investment capital received by the countries.
-With key investment fundamentals not being sufficiently captured in the valuation process in line with best practices, current valuation output may be omitting important factors thereby undermining their
+The findings have significant implications for Nigeria and other emerging African markets considering the high volume of property investment capital received by the countries.
+With key investment fundamentals not being sufficiently captured in the valuation process in line with best practices, current valuation output may be omitting important factors thereby undermining their accuracy and reliability.

 More Information